-This is a very sensual story of eternal love, yearning and loss in which Lampedusa’s use of language perfectly matches both the subject matter and the setting.
+This is a very sensual story of eternal love, yearning and loss in which Tomasi’s use of language perfectly matches both the subject matter and the setting.
 It ends with a slight twist, finishing on a bittersweet note which leaves the reader with much to ponder, particularly about the intensity of certain moments in life.
 At times, I was reminded of some of the scenes from Michelangelo Antonioni’s beautiful film L’Avventura.
 It has a similar tone, I think.
 There are nods to classical Greek mythology too.
 Either way, this is an excellent story, worth the entry price of the collection alone.

 The next piece in the collection, Joy and the Law, is a brief tale with a moral message at the centre.
 It features a hard-up accountant, struggling to keep himself and his family afloat in the face of mounting debts.
 Luckily, as it’s Christmas, our protagonist has just received his annual bonus, something that will keep the wolf from the door at least for the immediate future.

 Contained in the wallet was 37,245 lire, the year-end bonus he’d received an hour earlier, amounting to the removal of several thorns from his family’s side: his landlord, to whom he owed two quarters’ rent, growing more insistent the longer he was thwarted; the exceedingly punctual collector of installment payments on his wife’s veste de lapin (“It suits you much better than a long coat, my dear, it’s slimming”); the black looks of the fishmonger and greengrocer. (p.
 40)